AdobeDocs/campaign-standard-learn.en/help/acs/administrating/control-panel/google-txt-record-management.md

 # Google TXT record management

-You can add Google TXT site verification record to all your subdomains used to send emails to GMAIL addresses through the [!UICONTROL Campaign Control Panel].
+In order to ensure high inbox rates, and low spam rates, some services like Google require that you add a TXT record to your domain setting in order to verify that you own the domain.
+TXT records are a type of DNS records used to provide text information about a domain, that can be read by external sources.
+The video below describes how you can add Google TXT site verification records to all your subdomains used to send emails to GMAIL addresses with [!UICONTROL Campaign Control Panel].

 >[!VIDEO](https://video.tv.adobe.com/v/32369?quality=12)

+## Additional Resources

+* Documentation